dadoonet/elasticsearch-beyonder/README.md

 -------------------

 If you want to load sample data into your cluster, you can create a directory named `_data` in your classpath.
-We support for now only `ndjson` files which will be loaded using the Bulk API.
+We support both `ndjson` files which will be loaded using the Bulk API (recommended) and `json` files which will loaded using the Index API (slower).

 If the `_data` directory is created within an index directory, the data will be loaded only for this index, meaning that you don't need to define the index name in the bulk headers.